 The design parameters for the cooperative housing were set by Kazan, who was adamant that the first priority in this cost conscious enterprise should be the apartment interior.
-The basic design prototype was developed by Jessor's mentor Springsteen: double-and triple-cross shaped buildings with the living rooms in the interior corners and the bedrooms on the outside corners where tired workers could get cross ventilation; windowed eat-in kitchens and entry foyers in each apartment.
-The Amalgamated apartments built in the 1920's were six- and seven-story walk-ups with stairwell access from landscaped courtyards.
-In the 1950's the UHF switched to elevator-access high-rise construction to increase density while preserving open space, which grew as a percentage of site area from an average of 50% in the early projects to nearly 80% at Co-op City.
+The basic design prototype was developed by Jessor's mentor Springsteen: double-and triple-cross shaped buildings with the living rooms in the interior corners and the bedrooms on the outside corners where tired workers could get cross ventilation: windowed eat-in kitchens and entry foyers in each apartment.
+The Amalgamated apartments built in the 1920s were six- and seven-story walk-ups with stairwell access from landscaped courtyards.
+In the 1950s the UHF switched to elevator-access high-rise construction to increase density while preserving open space, which grew as a percentage of site area from an average of 50 percent in the early projects to nearly 80 percent at Coop City.
 Jessor's innovations were the balconies and bay windows, starting with East River Houses, but for the most part his contribution to design was in the form of conceptual design and basic principles, not detailed development.
 He did not spend time at the drafting board.
-Apartment layouts were done by chief draftsman Gerhard Graupe, known for his tiny, precise free-hand sketches of apartment layouts, all variations of the original prototypes descended from Springsteen.
+Apartment layouts were done by chief draftsman Gerhard Graupe, known for his tiny, precise freehand sketches of apartment layouts, all variations of the original prototypes descended from Springsteen.

-A believer in modern technology, Jessor exploited the advent of mechanical ventilation for bathrooms to increase the distance between exterior wall and corridor, although he maintained the windowed eat-in kitchen.
+Jessor believed in modern technology, citing the advantages of mechanical ventilation for bathrooms in increasing the distance between exterior wall and corridor, although he maintained the windowed eat-in kitchen.
 Until Co-op City, the UHF buildings minimized corridor length by adopting a cross-shaped plan with a central circulation core.
 This floor plate also permitted most apartments to have cross ventilation, even though the corridors were double-loaded.
-At Co-op City, pushed to vary the building configurations because of the scale of the project, Jessor designed a slightly-curved slab building with long double-loaded corridors and a lot of single-orientation units.
+At Co-op City, pushed to vary the building configurations because of the scale of the project, Jessor designed a slightly-curved slab building with long double-loaded corridors and a lot of singleorientation units.